 I also don’t meal prep for days at a time.
 The only thing I consistently prepare ahead is breakfast, which I’ll put together the night before so I can take it to work.
 Most of the time, I cook my meals fresh and eat them right away.

-A protein heavy diet can cost more upfront, but you can offset a lot of that by cooking at home more and eating out less.
+A protein heavy diet can cost more upfront, but I offset a lot of that by cooking at home more and eating out less.

 Here’s what I eat most days in one form or another.